ricardoues/CarND-Path-Planning/README.md

 3. Change to the left lane
 4. Change to the right lane

+Each of the above actions have a cost associated, we store these costs in the variables: cost_continue_in_my_lane, cost_change_left_lane, cost_change_right_lane, and cost_slow_down_in_my_lane.
+These costs are calculated with the function calculate_cost (lines of code 191-422) all the parameters of this function are passed by reference due to performance reasons (we don't create local copy of the variables passed as parameters).

-We can model the problem of what action to take as a deterministic finite state machine.
-The states represent each   possible action (continue in my lane, change to the left lane, and so on) and the transitions
+We model the problem of what action to take as a deterministic finite state machine.
+The states represent each   possible action (continue in my lane, change to the left lane, and so on) and the transitions represents condition that triggers determined action.
+For example the following code

 ## How to compile the project